 The statute generally means the law or the Act of the legislative authority.
 The general rule of the interpretation is that statutes must prima facie be given this ordinary meaning.
 If the words are clear, free from ambiguity there is no need to refer to other means of interpretation.

-But if the words are vague and ambiguous than internal aid may be sought for interpretation.
+But if the words are vague, ambiguous or conflicting than internal aid may be sought for interpretation.
 With these internal aids, a reader can understand and construct the true meaning and purpose of the law.

 If the words of a statute are ambiguous then the context must be taken into consideration.
 The context includes other provisions of the statute, its preamble, the existing state of law and other legal provisions.
 The intention behind the meaning of the words and the circumstances under which they are framed must be considered.